krisbock/AMLSamples/tf.estimator_horovod/readme.md

 # Distributed training using Horovod and Tensorflow high level API using Azure machine learning service

-This sample demonstrate how to perform distributed training using horvod backend on Azure Machine learning using Tensorflow high level API, tf.estimator and tf.data dataset
+This sample demonstrates how to perform distributed training using horvod backend on Azure Machine learning using Tensorflow high level API i.e tf.estimator and tf.data